hanabi/hanabi.github.io/Reference.md

 #### The Free Choice Finesse

 * When performing a *Prompt* by touching a sole rainbow card, the player doing the clue may have a free choice between multiple colors.
-In other words, there may exist multiple colors that will ONLY touch the rainbow card.
+In other words, there may exist multiple colors that will **only** touch the rainbow card.
 * If a player has a free choice to choose the color that matches the intended *Prompt* target but instead deliberately chooses a different color, this signals that it is actually a *Finesse* instead of a *Prompt*.
 * For example, on the first turn of a 3-player game:
   * Alice clues Bob red, which touches a red 1 in slot 1 and a red 3 in slot 2.